Teach Classic Literature in Context

 We’ve added a new free resource to the Excellence in Literature website!
 It’s a Chart of Literary Periods that I think you’ll find useful.
-I will be the first to admit it is not yet exhaustive–I am likely to add more at some point, but I think it will be helpful as it is now.
+I will be the first to admit it is not yet exhaustive — I am likely to add more at some point, but it’s a start.
 I hope you enjoy it!

 Article by Janice Campbell and (c) 2013 by Everyday Education, LLC.